top of page

 Distance Work

-The COVID-19 pandemic revolutionized the use of Telehealth – video (or sometimes telephone) meetings – in psychotherapy.
+The COVID-19 pandemic revolutionized the use of "Telehealth" (video, or sometimes telephone, meetings) in psychotherapy.
 Currently, nearly all my appointments are via a secure Telehealth platform.

-That noted, for those who live outside of Illinois and would like to work particularly with me – usually this has something to do with my being a priest and an analyst – I am open to exploring this IF we mutually discern a spiritual rather than psychotherapeutic form of working together.
+That noted, for those who live outside of Illinois and would like to work particularly with me – usually this has something to do with my being a priest and an analyst – I am open to exploring this possibility if we mutually discern a spiritual rather than psychotherapeutic form of working together.

 bottom of page